 Part 8: ADO bus from the Cancun airport to the downtown Cancun bus station

 Getting to the downtown Cancun bus station is also easy.
-The buses run about twice as often and only costs around 64 pesos each way.
+The buses run about twice as often and only costs around 78 pesos each way.
 The big difference is that you verify that the bus has a "Cancun" sign in the front window as opposed to Playa del Carmen.
 It takes about 25 minutes.
 The picture below left shows a roundabout with shells sculptures in it.
 Thye next picture is at the next roundabout heading north.
 You will see a war memorial that has a rocket ship like appearance (right picture).
 Once you see that you are about a block away from the bus terminal.
-If you are riding a bus from the hotel zone, get off near the Commercial Mexicana on the right or before the McDonalds and walk across the road to the bus station.
+If you are riding a bus from the hotel zone, get off near the Commercial Mexicana (Now Soriana) on the right or before the McDonalds and walk across the road via the pedestrial overpass to the bus station.

 The next two pictures are in the Cancun bus station after you get off the bus.
 The picture on the left is for some departures.
 The right picture shows the area (far end) that currently you would go to to purchase a bus ticket to Playa del Carmen or the Cancun airport.

 If you turn around and face the exit doors (ticket counters to your back), go outside and walk to the right until you get to a four lane divided road.
 This is the same road that you came in on from the airport but the opposite direction.
-Across the road is a Commercial Mexicana (left picture below).
+Across the road is a Commercial Mexicana (now Soriana) (left picture below).
 Turn left and cross a smaller street and ahead you will see where the hotel zone buses (R-1) load and a McDonalds on the other side of the street (right picture below).
 There is a pedestrian overpass across the busy road now.